The application deadline has past.

 - Application Fee: A $80 non-refundable application fee is due upon application submission.

-- An essay (500 words max) that describes a particularly satisfying project you have undertaken.
+- Essay: An essay (500 words max) that describes a particularly satisfying project you have undertaken.
 This project need not be related to design or planning, although this is preferable.
-You might, for example, write about participating in a political campaign, mastering a musical instrument, doing research on a special topic or organizing a social event.
+You might, for example, write about participating in a political campaign, mastering a musical instrument, doing research on a special topic, or organizing a social event.

 - Resume: A resume or CV which includes the following information: employment; education; extra-curricular collegiate and community activities (note whether an office held was elected or appointed); honors, awards, professional registration, professional societies, publications; avocations, hobbies, travel; if you served in the military, indicate rank on entry and rank on separation.

 - Test of English as a Foreign Language (TOEFL): *International students, except those from countries where English is the native language, must submit scores from the TOEFL internet-based test (TOEFL iBT).
 For further information about the TOEFL, see www.ets.org/toefl.
 The minimum required TOEFL iBT total score is 92, with the following minimum section requirements: reading, 23; speaking, 23; listening, 23; writing, 23.
 The preferred total TOEFL iBT score is 104 or above, with individual section scores of 26 or above.
 Please have test results submitted to the Harvard Graduate School of Design institution code .

 - Transcripts: Transcripts should be submitted online by the applicant and are required from all colleges and universities from which the applicant has received credit.
 When uploading a transcript, please make sure the scanned version is legible.